DBGate Sample 17 - Budget Request

 Default and Conditional Formatting

-Use Wizards, Developer Tools, Show Table Format.
+Utilize Wizards, Developer Tools, and Show Table Format.

-Calculated columns
+Calculated Columns

 Embedding Forms